R1th1shwork/TFCS-1/JOURNAL.md

 6. **Failure is part of learning** - The ICM didn't work, but switching to MPU-6050 got results
 7. **Listen to feedback** - Shifting project direction based on Stardance feedback was the right call
 8. **Plan before coding** - Mercury OS planning saved time and confusion
+9. **Add sensors one at a time** - Makes troubleshooting much easier
+10. **MQ-135 is a relative sensor** - Needs calibration for accurate readings

 ---